kakkun61/ghcman/README.md

 ## Dependency

-This depends on Chocolatey, but this installs it automatically if there is no `choco`.
+This depends on the [7-Zip](https://sourceforge.net/projects/sevenzip/files/7-Zip/).

 ## Install